Roasbeef/btcdmon/README.md

 ##Future work

-Something, something, alerts, precomputed queries, TCP listeners for exporting metrics to centralized server monitoring a fleet of nodes.
+Something, something, alerts, precomputed queries, TCP listeners for exporting metrics to central server monitoring a fleet of nodes.